My name is Ella Alton.

 Once there was this: Bean-man, what if your birthday party included recycling electronics or working on a Habitat House?”
 And an entire Saturday was spent canvasing the neighborhood for ink cartridges, batteries, and trashed computers with myself as the only participant.
 But in all fairness, that was the birthday I came home to my new computer, waiting for me as a sweet surprise.

-The last day of school before summer vacation 2017, my mom came into my room and sat on the edge of my bed wearing this flamboyant nightgown with the solar system circling the weight she hadn’t lost since William was or wasn’t born.
+Last year was different.
+Mom gained weight, lost energy, and focused mostly on the baby that never came home.
 I mean, she wasn’t huge, but I missed her thin bohemian look that had embarrassed, but at the same time made me smile to myself when she picked me up from soccer.
 Sam said she was hot.
 I sort of punched him for that, but I was secretly proud that she didn’t look like some Midwestern moms who worship television and buffets.

 In, fact, she never watched TV.
 We didn’t even have a television downstairs.
 Instead, she listened constantly to NPR and all those commentators with weird names—not a Jones or a Smith in the whole bunch.
 I have to admit, I liked “Science Fridays” and “Snap Judgement” and a few other programs, but mostly I went upstairs and listened to my own playlist.

-“Bean,” she said on May 29 (I remember the date exactly), “you spend a lot of time upstairs with these earbuds.
+“Bean,” she said…it was May 29 (I remember the date exactly), “you spend a lot of time upstairs with these earbuds.
 Will you please take them out?”
 I held the right one out in my hand and kept the left plugged into my ear.
 She waited.
 I did as she asked, and my podcast leaked out of the earbuds onto the bed.

 “Please turn that off,” she said.
 “I have something important to say.
 How would you like to go on a road trip?”